Po-Chun-Chien/Po-Chun-Chien.github.io/_publications/2019-11-timeFold.md

 ---
-title: "Time-Frame Folding: Back to the Sequentiality"
+title: 'Time-Frame Folding: Back to the Sequentiality'
 collection: publications
 permalink: /publication/2019-11-timeFold
 excerpt: 'Time-frame folding is formulated as the reverse operation of time-frame expansion.
 This method has the ability in circuit size compaction and applications in logic synthesis domains.'